Apply to be naturalized if you are a permanent resident

 Who can apply

-- Are currently in Israel
+- are currently in Israel

-- Have permanent residency status.
+- have permanent residency status

-- Have settled in Israel or intend to settle in Israel.
+- have settled in Israel or intend to settle in Israel.

-- Speak Hebrew at some level.
+- speak Hebrew at some level

 What you need

-- Your ID card
+- your ID card

-- Your foreign passport or travel document.
+- your foreign passport or travel document.

 We recommend checking the up-to-date fees table.

-- Download, print and complete the Naturalization Application form.
+- Download, print and complete the:

 - Apply in person at your local Population and Immigration Authority office, together with all the required documents.